 About this work

-I am an artist and designer recently transplanted to the great city of Philadelphia.
-I have a background in sculpture and made a professional life in design, but I didn’t work with clay until I got here and then it immediately felt like home.
-Its plasticity, its history as a medium for story telling, commemoration and ritual, and its ability to shape-shift and disguise itself as other materials all make it ideal for recreating the taxonomies of flora and fauna and all the stray bits and pieces of my new life here.
+I am an artist-maker recently transplanted to the great city of Philadelphia.
+I have a background in fine arts and made a professional life in design, but I didn’t work with clay until I got here and then it immediately felt like home.
+Its plasticity, its history as a medium for story telling, commemoration and ritual, and its ability to shape-shift and disguise itself as other materials all make it ideal for recreating the taxonomies of flora and fauna and all the stray bits and pieces of my life here.
 I love that this humble material can document my life from this point going forward, connecting me to streams of artifact, making and transformation across time and space, all within a robust community of potters and ceramists.

 Traveling in Egypt in 2010, I felt a deep connection to the images and objects in the ancient tombs with their lively conception of an afterlife.
 I want my work to convey the strange optimism and imagination of those objects, their charged conjuring, while reflecting on my own substance and place in life, nature and the cosmos.
 Like the Egyptians, I am hedging my bets for the future, hoping that when it comes time to make that journey, I’ll have created enough matchbooks and bananas to negotiate safe passage.

 A bit of bio